- $8.5 Billion Recovered

 Higher-Risk Jobs in Mississippi

-A wide range of companies in Mississippi used asbestos products, from flooring manufacturer Armstrong Cork Company to boat maker Ingalls Shipbuilding.
+Many companies in Mississippi, from flooring manufacturer Armstrong Cork Company to boat maker Ingalls Shipbuilding, used asbestos products.
 These companies knew asbestos was dangerous but didn’t always protect their workers.
 If you or a loved one worked in these industries and developed an asbestos-related disease, an asbestos lawyer can explain how to file a claim in Mississippi.

 Recommended ReadingYour web browser is no longer supported by Microsoft.
 Update your browser for more security, speed and compatibility.